scaleway/serverless-scaleway-functions/README.md

 # Scaleway plugin for Serverless Framework

-Plugin for using Scaleway [Serverless Functions](https://www.scaleway.com/en/serverless-functions/) and [Serverless Containers](https://www.scaleway.com/en/serverless-containers/) with [Serverless Framework](https://serverless.com/).
+Plugin for using Scaleway [Serverless Functions](https://www.scaleway.com/en/serverless-functions/) and [Serverless Containers](https://www.scaleway.com/en/serverless-containers/) with [Serverless Framework](https://github.com/oss-serverless/serverless).

 ## Requirements

-- [Serverless Framework v3 CLI](https://serverless.com) installed on your local computer (e.g. run `npm install serverless@3.39.0 -g`).
-V4 is not supported.
+- [Serverless Framework v3 compatible CLI](https://github.com/oss-serverless/serverless) installed on your local computer (e.g. run `npm install -g osls`).
-- [Scaleway CLI](https://www.scaleway.com/en/cli/) installed on your local computer

 If you are using [Scaleway IAM](https://www.scaleway.com/en/iam/), you need to be the Owner of the Scaleway Organization in which the deployment will take place, or be an IAM user of the Organization with a policy granting you the necessary Permission Sets.
 See the [IAM Overview](https://www.scaleway.com/en/docs/identity-and-access-management/iam/reference-content/overview/) for more information.